Korzer420/CurseRandomizer/README.md

 Try to make the mimics names not impossible to figure out, but requiring a little thinking shouldn't hurt.
 I'd recommend substitute letters with numbers (e.g. C1aw), small typos, letter swaps or a different name that might also fit with the item (e.g. "Dash" for "Mothwing Cloak").

-Generally speaking, only items which have a significant purpose should be mimicked to actually fool player.
+Generally speaking, only items which have a significant purpose should be mimicked to actually fool players.

 ### Replacements
 Add this property to the Interop tag: